farlee2121/FsSpec/doc/ducks/2022-06-10 Flaky Gen from random constraints.md

 - [ ] create a test/registry to check if a leaf type is valid for the constrained type
 - [ ] create a registry/test for known impossible constraints
 - [ ] decide what to do if there are no possible paths after removing impossible leaf groups (probably throw exception)
-- Add a property to ensure known impossible leaf groups are filtered
+- [ ] Add a property to ensure known impossible leaf groups are filtered
+- [ ] IComparable Generator needs to be part of the generator package, not my test suite

+Refactorings
+- consider renaming ConstraintLeaf to something like Leaf or Single
+- consider renamign Constraint to Spec